 - The Temple of the Sun: This is one of the most iconic structures in Machu Picchu and is worth a visit.

-- The Inka Palace: Another must-see temple in Machu Picchu, located in the center of the citadel
+- The Inka's House: Another must-see in Machu Picchu, located in the center of the citadel.

-- The Inca Bridge: Located in the upper, currently closed to the public.
+- The Inca Bridge: Located in the upper section, currently closed to the public.

 - The Intihuatana Stone: This stone is located in the central plaza of Machu Picchu and is thought to have been used by the Incas for astronomical purposes.